There is no doubt that there are some pros and cons of veganism. How is a person decide what is best?

-This mono-culture type of agriculture harms the environment, reduces the health of the soil, and ultimately, makes the planet unhealthy [R].
+This mono-culture type of agriculture harms the environment, reduces the health of the soil, and ultimately, makes the planet unhealthy.

 According to Dr. Allen Williams, Ph.D., an expert on regenerative agriculture, fungicides, pesticides, synthetic fertilizers, and heavy tillage go into the production of vegan crops like these.

 In fact, 95% of crops today undergo very artificial growing conditions.

-Restoring soil to a natural condition requires turning dirt to soil and restoring our farmlands.
+Restoring soil to a natural condition requires turning dirt into the soil and restoring our farmlands.
 The vegan movement takes an overly simplistic look at ecosystems.

 Animal presence on soils helps sequester carbon.
-The circle of life includes natural fertilizer as compost and manure from animals.
-This is natural and supports a healthy ecosystem in the soil, mycorrhizae, and enhanced nutrient availability [R].
+The circle of life includes natural fertilizer such as compost and manure from animals.
+This is natural and supports a healthy ecosystem in the soil, mycorrhizae, and enhanced nutrient availability.

 4. Fiber intake can be higher on a vegan diet but choose carefully

 Vegan foods, such as fruits, vegetables, nuts, and seeds contain healthy amounts of fibers.
 Most of us need more fiber, undoubtedly.

 Fiber helps improve beneficial bacteria in the gut and supports healthy cholesterol levels as well as immune function.

-Yet, soy foods and grains, the mainstays of protein in a vegan diet can be very challenging and limiting for many people, especially those people with autoimmune diseases [R].
+Yet, soy foods and grains, the mainstays of protein in a vegan diet can be very challenging and limiting for many people, especially those people with autoimmune diseases.